tkivari/Siesta/README.md

 A little REST client for php.

-**Note**: This project is just starting out.
-Please don't use it.
+**Note**: This project is under heavy development.
+Please don't use it yet.

 ## Goals

 - Provide a simple library for making REST calls.
-- Provide support for *optionally* using OAuth 2.0 for authentication
+- Provide support for *optionally* using OAuth 1.0 for authentication
 - Provide modularity to support services who implement OAuth to varying degrees.